Updated 3 February 2021. The Turks and Caicos was negligibly impacted by the 2020 hurricane season.

 Although not a problem in the Turk and Caicos, in more mountainous regions, landslides, caused by heavy rains, account for the majority of tropical cyclones deaths.
 Likewise, in areas prone to storm surge, widespread flooding is the primary source of devastation.

 Flooding in Downtown Providenciales after Hurricane Joaquin in 2015.

 Storm surges can have a tremendous impact on the Turks and Caicos.

 Approximately half of the Turks and Caicos consists of low elevation wetlands and saline flats, and significant amounts of the remaining land in the country is of very low elevation.
 In addition, almost every historical settlement in the Turks and Caicos is located near the ocean.

 The storm tide (the combination of a storm surge and typical tide) in a major hurricane can reach heights of over twenty feet (6 meters), however, geography can greatly affect the surge height.

 Storm surges are mainly created by wind, and not so much the reduction in atmospheric pressure as is occasionally stated.
-Because of this regions surrounded by gently sloping and gradually decreasing ocean floor, such as the south eastern United States, tend to experience a far higher surge than seen at some of the Caribbean islands.
+Regions surrounded by gently sloping and gradually decreasing ocean floor, such as the south-eastern United States, tend to experience a far higher surge than seen at some of the Caribbean islands.